Do We Go Rafting If It's Raining?

 How Do I Find You?

 We have a beautiful new basecamp facility and boathouse in Idaho Springs/Dumont right off of I-70 where we’ll meet, get you checked in, geared up, and introduce you to your guide.
 We provide location and directions in our reservation confirmation letter to you when you reserve your trip.
 Then, we take care of everything else, including transportation between the river and the basecamp.
-We are located at 2697 Stanley Road, Dumont, CO 80436.
+We are located at 2697 Stanley Road, Idaho Springs, CO 80452.
 You may call our office at 877-947-7238 for more specific directions to our basecamp.

 How Safe Is It?